Licensed Acupuncture Therapists In Taunton

 Free Health Chat

 Traditional acupuncture is a healthcare system based on ancient principles which go back nearly two thousand years.
-It has a very positive model of good health and function, and looks at pain and illness as signs that the body is out of balance.
-The overall aim of acupuncture treatment, then, is to restore the body’s equilibrium.
+It has a very positive model of good health and function and looks at pain and illness as signs that the body is out of balance.
+The overall aim of this treatment is to restore the body’s equilibrium.

-What makes this system so uniquely suited to modern life is that physical, emotional and mental are seen as interdependent, and reflect what many people perceive as the connection between the different aspects their lives.
+What makes this system so uniquely suited to modern life is that physical, emotional and mental aspects are seen as interdependent and reflect what many people perceive as the connection between the different aspects of their lives.

-Based on traditional belief, acupuncturists are trained to use subtle diagnostic techniques that have been developed and refined for centuries.
+Based on Traditional Chinese acupuncture beliefs, acupuncturists are trained to use subtle diagnostic techniques that have been developed and refined for centuries.
 The focus is on the individual, not their illness, and all the symptoms are seen in relation to each other.
 Each patient is unique; two people with the same western diagnosis may well receive different acupuncture treatments.

 Traditional acupuncturists believe that the underlying principle of treatment is that illness and pain occur when the body’s qi, or vital energy, cannot flow freely.
 There can be many reasons for this; emotional and physical stress, poor nutrition, infection or injury are among the most common.
 By inserting ultra-fine sterile needles into specific acupuncture points, a traditional acupuncturist seeks to re-establish the free flow of qi to restore balance and trigger the body’s natural healing response.

 About the Treatment

 During your first visit, your Acupuncturist needs to gain a thorough understanding of your main complaint and your general health and lifestyle.
 This involves asking questions about your current symptoms and your medical history, as well as such things as your sleeping pattern, your appetite and digestion, and your emotional wellbeing.
 Women are also asked about their menstrual cycle and any past pregnancies and childbirth.